 The Role of Community System Providers (CSPs)

 In the UK, inventory-linked ports are connected to a Community System Provider, or CSP, and follow specific customs clearance procedures.
-CSPs provide network services to port communities and interface with CHIEF and CDS.
+CSPs provide network services to port communities and interface with CDS.
 There are five CSPs in the UK, each covering a different community of ports.
 To access a CSP’s systems, you need to subscribe to and pay for a badge, which gives you electronic access to the respective provider’s port system.

 Inventory-linked ports in the UK are affiliated with one of five CSPs: